Yangshuo (Guangxi)

 Atmospheric Restaurants with Food to Suit the Western Palate

-Menus are in English and Chinese.
-Chinese dishes have been adapted to suit Western preferences.
-Western dishes and deserts are available everywhere and the bars and restaurants are fitted out to provide an ambience that is unusual still in China.
+Menus are in English as well as Chinese and Chinese dishes have been adapted to suit Western preferences which makes everything a lot easier for people unfamiliar with Chinese culture.
+Western dishes and deserts are also available.
+The restaurants are fitted out to provide an ambience that is unusual still in China.

 There are also high quality Chinese fish restaurants serving the local delicacy of river fish cooked in beer along with a host of other dishes.
 A real treat for special occasions.